BrandonPaul97/portfolio/README.md

-# portfolio
+# Portfolio
-Programming portfolio for Brandon Paul
+Hello!
+This is my Programming portfolio!
+Every program has README documentation to explain how to run them.